PS5 price officially addressed by Sony’s chief financial officer

 Rumours about the price of Sony’s upcoming PlayStation 5 console have been doing the rounds for what seems like forever.

-Many have speculated that it could range anywhere from £450 to £900, which isn’t ludicrous considering how the PlayStation 4 Pro will still set you back £300.
+Many speculated that it could range anywhere from £450 to £900, which wasn’t ludicrous considering how the PlayStation 4 Pro will still set you back £350.

-However, the latest Sony investor call has shed light on the prospective price, highlighting that affordability has been a major focus of the design process.
+However, one Sony investor call shed some light onto the prospective price, highlighting that affordability has been a major focus of the design process.

 NOW WATCH BELOW to keep up-to-date with the Gaming World!